 Competitors must be called at least five minutes before they are required to occupy the starting area.
-Each competitor shall have a flying time of five minutes (plus one minute for each additional engine of multiengined model aircraft) to complete each flight programme, the flying time commencing when the competitor begins to start the engine(s) or two minutes after entering the starting area, whichever is first.
+Each competitor shall have a flying time of five minutes (plus one minute for each additional engine of multi-engined model aircraft) to complete each flight program, the flying time commencing when the competitor begins to start the engine(s) or two minutes after entering the starting area, whichever is first.
 No points may be scored after the end of the flying time.

-6.6.3.4 Flight Score K Factors
+6.6.3.4 Flight Score K-Factors

-(a) Take-Off (Optional, see 6.1.6 (a)
+(a) Take-Off (Optional, see 6.1.6 (a) K = 15

+(b) Initial Climb K = 15

-(c) Cruise K= 30
+(c) Cruise K = 30

-(d) Transition to descent(e) Descent and landing K= 10 K= 15
+(d) Transition to descent K = 10

+(e) Descent and landing K = 15

-(f) Realism K= 15
+(f) Realism K = 15

-Total K Factor K= 100
+Total K-Factor K = 100